Updated January 2, 2019

 Software that supports the ACA look-back measurement method

 When determining employee eligibility for health insurance, Integrity Data’s ACA Compliance Solution will auto-populate the IRS Form 1095-C and 1094-C.

-To learn more about our 360-degree ACA tracking and reporting engine:
+To learn more about our ACA tracking and reporting solution and services:

 Integrity Data’s publications and presentations are intended to provide current and accurate information about the subject matter covered.
 They are designed to introduce employers to the IRS reporting requirements of the Affordable Care Act as of the date published.